coolguy284/c284-webmain-1/docs/README.md

 # Environment Variables

-The .in-env file in the repo directly corresponds to the .env file out of the repo, and things in angle brackets are substitutions (although there are none currently).
+The .in-env file in the repo directly corresponds to the .env file out of the repo, and things in angle brackets are substitutions.
+Same for the .in-dockerenv and .dockerenv files.